angular/angular/aio/content/start/start-data.md

     </div>

-## Create the cart page
+## Create the cart view

 At this point, users can put items in the cart by clicking "Buy", but they can't yet see their cart.

-Create the cart page in two steps:
+Create the cart view in two steps:

 1. Create a cart component and configure routing to the new component.
-At this point, the cart page will only have default text.
+At this point, the cart view has only default text.
 1. Display the cart items.

 ### Set up the component

- To create the cart page, begin by following the same steps you did to create the product details component and configure routing for the new component.
+ To create the cart view, begin by following the same steps you did to create the product details component and configure routing for the new component.

 1. Generate a cart component, named `cart`.